YonGilYu/Lab4_551/README.md

 Learn about MQTT and WebSockets

 STEP 2
 A website to determine the MQTT message broker host and port was created.
 Download MQTTX app and connect to host
+Host: test.mosquitto.org
+Port: 1883 (to connect)

 Tutorials: